apalbright/thelittledataset/content/post/ct-pretrial-descriptives.md

     </center>
 </figure>

 White pretrial inmates have lower bonds on average than black, Asian, or Hispanic pretrial inmates.^[This statement is not adjusting for offense or other demographic characteristics.
-Running simple OLS regressions on this data with log(bond) as the dependant variable and race/gender/age controls, being black is associated with a 39.9% higher bond.
+Running simple OLS regressions on this data with log(bond) as the dependent variable and race/gender/age controls, being black is associated with a 39.9% higher bond.
 Once adjusting for offense dummies as well, this drops to 15.1%.]

 However, the pretrial inmate population is not the same as the overall pretrial population -- many pretrial defendants are not detained because they are able to pay bail (or were given ROR). *As such, we do not know the average bond amounts by race for the complete population.*